dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 By [Brennan Conroy](https://github.com/BrennanConroy)

 ASP.NET Core SignalR supports streaming return values of server methods.
 This is useful for scenarios where fragments of data will come in over time.
-When a return value is streamed to the client, each fragment is sent to the client as soon as it is available, rather than waiting for all the data to become available.
+When a return value is streamed to the client, each fragment is sent to the client as soon as it becomes available, rather than waiting for all the data to become available.

 [View or download sample code](https://github.com/aspnet/Docs/tree/live/aspnetcore/signalr/streaming/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample))

 ## Set up the hub

 A hub method automatically becomes a streaming hub method when it returns a `ChannelReader<T>` or a `Task<ChannelReader<T>>`.
 Below is a sample that shows the basics of streaming data to the client.
 Whenever an object is written to the `ChannelReader` that object is immediately sent to the client.
 At the end, the `ChannelReader` is completed to tell the client the stream is closed.

+> ![NOTE]
+> Write to the `ChannelReader` on a background thread and return the `ChannelReader` as soon as possible.
+Other hub invocations will be blocked until a `ChannelReader` is returned.

 [!code-javascript[Streaming hub method](streaming/sample/hubs/streamhub.cs?range=10-34)]